 - It has a reasonable price (80 EUR)

 I was specifically looking for something that has some gain at low elevations.
 As you will see from my results, this antenna does.

-I decided that the best way to test the antenna is is to use it on-air, somewhere without too much interference.
+I decided that the best way to test the antenna is to use it on-air, somewhere without too much interference.
 So, I took it with me while I was visiting my parents during Christmas break in Dec 2017.
-They live in an RF-quiet area in JO45KG, with good view of the horizon.
+They live in an RF-quiet area in JO45KG, with a good view of the horizon.

 Unfortunately, the weather was very bad with lots of rain.
 It wasn’t until December 31st that I could start testing.

 I mounted the antenna 3 meters above ground using an improvised “tilt tower” (the “tilt” functionality was only used for servicing and not for pointing the antenna).
-In addition to the 1.5 meter RG58-type coax attached to the antenna from the factory, I used a 3 meter long high quality coax with SMA connectors at both ends.
+In addition to the 1.5-meter RG58-type coax attached to the antenna from the factory, I used a 3-meter long high-quality coax with SMA connectors at both ends.
 This cable was connected directly to an Airspy Mini without any additional LNA or filters.